 Author of four books of poetry and two volumes of conceptual fiction, derek beaulieu’s work is consistently praised as some of the most radical and challenging contemporary Canadian writing.

 Editor and publisher of the acclaimed small presses housepress (1997-2004), dANDelion (2001-2004), and no press (2005-present), beaulieu has spoken and written on poetics internationally.
-From 2004 to 2007 beaulieu was the Administrative Director at Calgary’s The New Gallery, western Canada’s oldest artist-run centre.
+From 2004 to 2007, beaulieu was the Administrative Director at The New Gallery in Calgary, Western Canada’s oldest artist-run centre.

 Toro magazine recently wrote: “using techniques drawn from graphic design, fine art and experimental writing, [beaulieu] vigorously tests the restrictions, conventions, and denotations of the letters of the alphabet.”